How I spent my holiday in Rwanda | Exploring Kigali

 People weren't just killed, but killed slowly and painfully starting with mutilation.
 I read that the country smelt of the stench of death.
 Today, it smells of peace, solid leadership, hope and oneness.
 The past is gone and Rwandans have come to terms with this ugly past.
 Reconciliations was done to some extent.
 At present, there is no more Hutus or Tutsi but Rwandans!.

-Apparently, the memorial centre is not know for it's overt beauty because it is the mass grave of the Rwandans who lost their lives in the 100 days abominable genocide.
+Apparently, the memorial centre is not known for it's overt beauty because it is the mass grave of the Rwandans who lost their lives in the 100 days abominable genocide.
 Deep pain and anguish.
 Will the pain ever go away?!
 Have people really moved on?!
 How do you forgive someone who never came directly to you to apologise?!
 Pray for the countries in Africa.
 Only God can truly heal a land.
 So much sober moments

 5. I saw evidence of the rapidly developing real estate market in Rwanda; Pension Estate